leandrofigueiraalmeida/leandrofigueiraalmeida/README.md

-# Data Science Projects and Data Engineer Portfolio
+# Portfolio: Data Engineer / Data Base Speciaist / Data Science Projects

 Welcome to my projetcs portfolio.
-Here you will be able to take a look at all my data science projects.
+Here you will be able to take a look at all my data engineer and data science projects.

-The objective of these projects is to demonstrate my skills in solving business problems using Data Science.
+The objective of these projects is to demonstrate my skills in solving business problems using Data Engineer and Data Science.

  <br></br>